Delhi's minimum temperature drops to 3.6 degree Celsius

 Delhi reeled under a cold wave on Tuesday as icy winds sweeping through the city brought the minimum temperature down to 3.6 degree Celsius, the India Meteorological Department (IMD) said.
 The Safdarjung Observatory, which provides representative data for Delhi, recorded a low of 3.6 degree Celsius as against 5.6 degree Celsius on Monday.

-Cold wave conditions are predicted in parts of the city over the next three days, it said.
+Cold wave conditions predicted in parts of Delhi

 In the plains, the IMD declares a cold wave if the minimum temperature dips to 4 degree Celsius.
 A severe cold wave is when the minimum is 2 degree Celsius or less.

 Kuldeep Srivastava, the head of the regional forecasting center of the IMD, said a western disturbance led to "scattered to fairly widespread" snowfall in Jammu and Kashmir, Ladakh, Himachal Pradesh, and Uttarakhand.
 "Cold and dry northerly/northwesterly winds from the western Himalayas have been barrelling through the plains, bringing the minimum temperature in north India down," he added.

 Meanwhile, Delhi's air quality was recorded in the "poor" category on Tuesday morning.
 The city's air quality index (AQI) was 237 at 9 am.
 The 24-hour average was 253 on Monday, 396 on Sunday, 337 on Saturday, 357 on Friday, 423 on Thursday, and 433 on Wednesday.
 IMD officials said favorable wind speed, up to 15 kmph, aided in the dispersion of pollutants.